malikvivek/borderpatrol/README.md

    * For authenticate user, the Session contains Master Token and one or more Service Token(s)
  * Secret Store:
    * A store is used to cache secret used to sign the session id(s)
+ * Host Checker:
+   * A filter that blocks any request with a host entry, **if present** that is not present in the `allowedDomains` entry.
+This filter is applied by default and the config will throw an exception if there is *no entry/0* entries for this field.
+The code should be updated if you don't intend on using it.

 Configuration
 -------------